Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/config.rst

         * ``combine_service_traffic`` - whether to consider bandwidth use separately for each network protocol or combine them into a single bandwidth reading (boolean)
         * ``quantisation_levels`` - how many discrete bandwidth usage levels to use for encoding.
 This can be an integer equal to or greater than 3.

     The other configurable item is ``flatten`` which is false by default.
 When set to true, the observation space is flattened (turned into a 1-D vector).
-You should use this if your RL agent does not natively support the chosen shape of the observation space.
+You should use this if your RL agent does not natively support observation space types like ``gym.Spaces.Tuple``.

 * **num_episodes** [int]